notnullgames/tiled-kaboom/README.md

 }
 ```

-There are a couple of differnt ways to get `tiledKaboom` depending on how you are doing things.
+There are a couple of different ways to get `tiledKaboom` depending on how you are doing things.

 ### regular tag